llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 Get an address where the dynamic linker stores information about where shared libraries are loaded.

-### Priority To Implement

-High if you have a dynamic loader plug-in in LLDB for your target triple (see the "qHostInfo" packet) that can use this information.
-Many times address load randomization can make it hard to detect where the dynamic loader binary and data structures are located and some platforms know, or can find out where this information is.

-Low if you have a debug target where all object and symbol files contain static load addresses.

-### Description

 LLDB and GDB both support the `qShlibInfoAddr` packet which is a hint to each debugger as to where to find the dynamic loader information.
 For darwin binaries that run in user land this is the address of the `all_image_infos`